 - Warm up the wrist extensor muscles: bend your wrist up, hold for a total of 2-3 seconds, bend your wrist down, hold for a total of 2-3 seconds.
 Repeat this 15 times.
-If extending your wrist out all the way causes pain, bend your wrist at a 90 degree angle and lay it flat on a surface.
+If extending your arm out all the way causes pain, bend it at a 90 degree angle and lay it flat on a surface.

 2. After warming up those muscles you want to start stretching them out.
 Do the same as before but curl your fingers and pull slightly with your other hand.
 Hold for 30 seconds and repeat three times.
 Note: if pulling with your other hand is uncomfortable you can use a wall.

 During Your Workout

 Now we need to strengthen those muscles.
 The two best exercises I have found to fix tennis elbow are the barbell wrist curl and the reverse barbell wrist curl.
 If you are doing any “pull” movements (back exercises, biceps exercises, deadlifts, etc.) it is best to start to start your workout with one of two exercises I mentioned.
 Doing so is one of the best ways to prevent that flaring pain.
 Sit down on a bench with your feet flat.
 Position your arms on the barbell so that you can comfortably lay your arms on your legs.
 Curl the weight up slowly with your wrist, hold for two seconds, then slowly bring the weight down.
 Use a weight that you can comfortably complete 30 reps with.
 Repeat this 4 times, each time gradually adding more weight.
 I like to start with an empty bar and add 5 pounds (two 2.5lb plates) after each set.